BadFishlers/BadFishlers/README.md

 <summary> $${\color{#5F9CB8} READ2 }$$  </summary>
 <br>

-dont expect me to respond if you talk to me because sometimes im like dead 😞 <br>
 i follow people who have cool githubs/ponies!! <br>
 <br>
 big fan of PHIGHTING!, EDDSWORLD, TDU, ROBLOX MYTHS, ROBLOX IN GENERAL ok ok if your apart of these fandoms INT!! if you want <br>